LanzHarry/CS50_PS/intro_to_CS/README.md

 # CS50x: Introduction to Computer Science

-This directory contains my problem sheet submissions to CS50x: Introduction to Computer Science.
-Each problem sheet has an associated directory from PS_00 to PS_10.
+This directory contains my problem set submissions to CS50x: Introduction to Computer Science.
+Each problem set has an associated directory from PS_00 to PS_10.